 So once again, if you looking for ways to improve the selling price of your business, work on improving its profitability and its cash flow.

-If you know of a business owner who’s thinking of selling and who might benefit from a free consultation with us, have them contact me, or any of the M&A professionals at www.bradwaygroup.com
+If you know of a business owner who’s thinking of selling and who might benefit from a complimentary consultation with us, have them contact me, or any of the M&A professionals at www.bradwaygroup.com

 By: Mike Ertel, Transworld M&A Advisors